Omaha Mavericks: Wrestling

 Wrestling has also been a top sport for the Mavericks, winning the Division II championships in 1991, 2004–2006 and 2009–2011.
 However, in 2011 Trev Alberts made the decision to disband the wrestling team only a few hours after it had won its third consecutive NCAA team title in order for Omaha to transition to NCAA Division I. Head coach Mike Denney and a number of his wrestlers later transferred to Maryville University to start a Division II team.

 Championships

+NCAA team championships

+The Omaha Mavericks have won 10 NCAA Division II national championships, along with an AIAW softball national championship.